-Roofing including roof space

-Repair category 2

-Notes Roof tiles appear to be original and are worn in places.
-The roof has suffered slight deflections and some loose plasterboard linings were noted within the roof void area (non structural).
-Roof coverings are of an age and style where a degree of future regular ongoing maintenance should be anticipated and in due course, retiling may be required.
+Roofing including roof space Repair category 2 Notes A normal number of loose and chipped roof slates were noted.
+Felt roof coverings will have a limited lifespan.
+Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.